-Further, Workers’ Compensation Law has long understood the practicalities of proving up lung injury cases.
+The Workers’ Compensation Law has long understood the practicalities of proving up lung injury cases.
 The Supreme Court stated that “[i]n order to cover such unavoidable uncertainties, we require applicants to establish no more than that industrial causation is reasonably probable.”
-This was in the case of a firefighter who died of lung cancer.
+This case involved a firefighter who died of lung cancer.
 McAllister v.
 Workmen’s Compensation Appeals Board, 33 Cal.
 Comp.
 Cases 660, 1968 Cal.
 Wrk.
 Comp.
 LEXIS 225, 69 Cal.
 2d 408, 445 P.2d 313, 71 Cal.
 Rptr.
 697 (Cal.
 October 4, 1968)

 Are There Special Benefits in Workers’ Compensation for Employees Who Have Lung Disease Injuries?